Planning Permission Buckinghamshire: Local Guide for Homeowners

 Note: If you read references online to “South Bucks Council” or “Wycombe Council”, these no longer exist separately.
 Everything now goes through Buckinghamshire Council.

 Like other councils, Buckinghamshire follows national planning policy but also applies local plans and neighbourhood policies.
-This means some areas (e.g. conservation zones in Marlow or Chesham) face tighter restrictions than others.
+This means some areas (e.g. conservation zones in Marlow or Chesham) face tighter restrictions than others — see our guides on Conservation Areas and Listed Buildings.

 Do I need planning permission in Bucks?